simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 [discussion 1](https://github.com/nats-io/nats-server/discussions/3772) and
 [discussion 2](https://github.com/nats-io/nats-server/discussions/4170)).

-As time has gone on, this structure has been simplified.
+Over time, the Point structure has been simplified.
 For instance, it used to also have an `Index` field, but we have learned we can use a single `Key` field instead.
 At this point it may make sense to simplify the payload.
 One idea is to do away with the `Value` and `Text` fields and simply have a `Data` field.
 The components that use the points have to know the data-type anyway to know if they should use the `Value` or `Text`field.
 In the past, protobuf encoding was used as we started with quite a few fields and provided some flexibility and convenience.
 But as we have reduced the number of fields and two of them are now encoded in the message subject, it may be simpler to have a simple encoding for `Time`, `Data`, `Tombstone`, and `Origin` in the message payload.
 The code using